MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 - An active connection to the Internet.

-> [!IMPORTANT]
-> You must have the latest versions of each component to record, test, or run desktop flows.

 ## Set the display language for Power Automate Desktop

 The language used in the Power Automate Desktop is the display language selected on your Windows OS.
 Get more details on how to [manage display language settings in Windows 10](https://support.microsoft.com/windows/manage-display-language-settings-in-windows-10-219f28b0-9881-cd4c-75ca-dba919c52321).

-ptional)

-The Selenium IDE is an open source tool that lets you record and playback human interactions on Websites.

-With desktop flows, you can run Selenium IDE scripts from Power Automate and keep them stored securely (with appropriate IT governance) in Dataverse.

-Follow these steps to install Selenium IDE:

-1. Make sure you already installed and enabled Windows recorder (v1) extension (see previous section)

-1. [Download and install](https://go.microsoft.com/fwlink/?linkid=2107665) the Selenium IDE for [Microsoft Edge](https://www.microsoft.com/edge/) (version 80 or later) or Google Chrome.

-1. On Microsoft Edge (version 80 or later), select **Allow extensions from other stores**, and then select **Add to Chrome**.

 ## Supported languages